Sopapilla Cheesecake

-Sopapilla Cheesecake Bars is one of my husband’s most requested desserts of all time!
-Real, creamy cheesecake layered between flaky croissant dough and topped with cinnamon, sugar, and honey – it’s heavenly!
-There are almost never any leftovers!
+Real, creamy cheesecake layered between flaky croissant dough and topped with cinnamon, sugar, and honey – it’s easy to see why there are never any leftovers with this one!

 One taste and you’ll see why it is one of our all-time favorite desserts ever!!

 As far as cheesecakes go, this one is relatively easy to make.
-However, unlike a lot of so-called “easy cheesecake” recipes you find online that are no more than cream cheese mixed with sugar, this is a real cheesecake!
+However, unlike a lot of so-called “easy cheesecake” recipes you find online that are no more than cream cheese mixed with sugar, our creamy cheesecake filling is a real cheesecake!

 You’ll drool over this creamy, yet light and fluffy cheesecake, sandwiched between layers of cinnamon-y sopapilla (a traditional Mexican dessert).